-Semester: V and VI 3 class contact hours 6 week hours 72 semester hours
+Semester: IV, V and VI 3 class contact hours 6 week hours

 This unit is designed for students who have a special interest in teaching Primary School English.
 It explores further some topics studied in Curriculum English I and introduces additional topics.
 Students will be encouraged to pursue areas of particular personal interest.